 When living in a Body Corporate, disputes can occasionally occur.
 How the issue is approached and resolved is crucial to the relationships between the parties going forward.
 A badly handled dispute can lead to a breakdown of communication between key parties of a Body Corporate, such as between a resident and a committee member.
+In this article we will discuss dispute resolution for your community.

 In Queensland the majority of schemes are registered under the Body Corporate and Community Management Act (BCCMA) and Modules, along with their own individual Community Management.
 The BCCMA allows for disputes to be resolved according to the steps outlined in the legislation, where a dispute is between: